syncfusion-content/asp.netwebforms-docs/aspnet/Accordion/Appearance-and-Styling.md

                 <ContentSection>

-                    Essential Studio for WinRT contains all the controls you need to build line-of-business tablet applications including grid, chart, map, tree map, SSRS report viewer, rich-text editor, pdf viewer, gauges, barcode, editors, and much more.
+                    Essential Studio for WinRT contains all the controls you need to build line-of-business tablet applications including grid, chart, map, tree map, SSRS report viewer, rich-text editor, PDF viewer, gauges, barcode, editors, and much more.
 It also includes a unique set of controls for reading and writing Excel, Word, and PDF documents in Windows store apps.

                 </ContentSection>